One of the most popular questions when starting with experimentation is: How long should an A/B test run before you can draw conclusions from it?

 2. The size of the sample

-There are lots of online tools that you can use to calculate the value of Chi-squared by giving, as the input parameters, the four elements necessary to its calculation (within the confines of a test with two versions).
-You can use our own sample size calculator.
+There are lots of online tools that you can use to calculate the value of Chi-squared by giving, as the input parameters, the four elements necessary for its calculation (within the confines of a test with two versions).

-In using this tool, we have taken an extreme example in order to illustrate the problem.
+By using this tool, we have taken an extreme example in order to illustrate this exact problem.

-It’s rather like flipping a coin.
-If there is a 50% probability that the coin will land heads-up or tails-up then it is possible to get a 70 % / 30 % distribution by flipping it just 10 times.
-It is only when you flip the coin a very large number of times that you get close to the expected ratio of 50 % / 50 %.
+It’s like flipping a coin.
+If there is a 50% probability that the coin will land heads-up or tails-up, then it’s possible to get a 70 / 30 distribution by flipping it just 10 times.
+It’s only when you flip the coin a very large number of times that you get close to the expected ratio of 50 / 50.

 3. The representativeness of your sample

 If you have a lot of traffic, then getting a sufficiently large sample size is not a problem and you will be able to get a statistical reliability rate in just a few days, sometimes just two or three.

 Related: How to Deal with Low Traffic in CRO